Checkmarx/kics/docs/configuration-file.md

-exclude-paths = "exclude paths or files from scan" exclude-queries = "exclude queries by providing the query ID" exclude-results = "exclude results by providing a list of similarity IDs of a result" log-file = true log-level = "INFO" log-path = "path to the log file"
+exclude-paths = "exclude paths or files from scan" exclude-queries = "exclude queries by providing the query ID" exclude-results = "exclude results by providing a list of similarity IDs of a result" exclude-severities = "exclude results by providing the severity of a result" log-file = true log-level = "INFO" log-path = "path to the log file"